Updated in April 2026

 How Does the Bitcoin Network Stay Secure and Profitable?

 Bitcoin was designed with a self-correcting feedback loop to ensure its long-term security and the profitability of mining, even as block rewards shrink.
-The network's difficulty automatically recalibrates every 2,016 blocks (roughly two weeks) to maintain an average block creation time of 10 minutes.
+The network's difficulty automatically recalibrates every 2,016 blocks, roughly two weeks, to maintain an average block creation time of 10 minutes.
 If mining becomes unprofitable and miners leave the network, the difficulty falls, making it easier and cheaper for the remaining miners to find blocks.
-This elegant mechanism ensures the network remains secure and was proven effective after China’s 2021 mining ban, when the hashrate recovered fully within months.
+This mechanism was proven effective after China's 2021 mining ban, when the hashrate recovered fully within months.

-Furthermore, transaction fees are becoming an increasingly vital part of miner revenue.
-On April 20, 2024, miners earned over $80 million in transaction fees in a single day, which surpassed the $26 million they earned from block rewards.
-This event demonstrated that fees can provide a powerful incentive to keep the network secure as the block subsidy diminishes over time.
+Transaction fees are also becoming an increasingly vital part of miner revenue.
+On April 20, 2024, miners earned over $80 million in transaction fees in a single day, surpassing the $26 million earned from block rewards, demonstrating that fees can provide a powerful incentive to keep the network secure as the block subsidy diminishes.

 Is Bitcoin Mining Bad for the Environment?